BICENTENNIAL TRIBUTE

 B: We shall begin with our new bathing etiquette - firstly, you shall purchase salts, oils, loofahs - and have Taffy pluck flower petals and refreshing herbs

-B(attempts to retrieve claret): Furthermore - once I've bathed - I am accustomed to having my fingernails shaped - my curls counted - and my beard shaved
+B(attempts to retrieve claret): Furthermore - once I've bathed - either you or Taffy shall shape my fingernails - count my curls - and shave my beard

-JM(shakes head, sorrowfully): I fear tales of such voluptuousness shall reach the ears of that scoundrel Mealey - then your tenantry - and they will inform the constabulary
+JM(shakes head, sorrowfully): I fear tales of such voluptuousness shall reach the ears of that estate-embezzling scoundrel Mr. Mealey - then to your tenantry - and they will inform the constabulary

 B: Truth is, Joe (sighs) - well you remember how I once enjoyed my solitude here at Newstead?

-JM: Aye - Susan forever picking up books from the ground - poor Taffy waiting - and waiting - for a chance to fool around
+JM: Aye - Susan forever picking up books flung to the ground - poor Taffy waiting - and waiting - for a chance to fool around

-JM: It is true, my lord, but you are young enough to begin again (warms a towel by the fire)
+JM: It is true, my lord, but you are young enough to begin again (warms B’s pelisse by the fire)

 B: The devil knows how, Joe!
 I have tried reading & boxing, & swimming, & writing, & rising early & sitting late, & water, & wine - ineffectual chemical remedies - yet here I am - freezing in a bath of claret - wretched to my very extremities!

-JM(muses): T'mansion is quiet after all (muses further) - Lord above, my Lord! - why don't you invite some of your equally idle gentlemen friends to Newstead? - why, there be dogs, a keeper, plenty of game - a lake, a boat, house room - neat wines and neater wenches - to be sure, 'tis a paradise for bachelors!
+JM(muses): T'mansion is quiet after all (muses further) - Lord above, my Lord! - why not invite some of your equally idle gentlemen friends to Newstead?! - why, there be dogs, a keeper, plenty of game - a lake, a boat, house room - neat wines and neater wenches - to be sure, 'tis a paradise for bachelors!

-B: A splendid notion - though not quite up there with my great-uncle's naval spectaculars
+B: A splendid notion, Joe - though not quite up there with my great-uncle's naval spectaculars

-JM: They will surely enliven your spirits, my Lord, for you are a most general favourite of all your acquaintance (scowls) - 'ere yet, they are quite still the adolescents
+JM: They will surely enliven your spirits, my Lord, for you are a most general favourite of all your acquaintance - 'ere yet (scowls) - the cellar will require ardent surveillance

-B(is somewhat revived): Oh, how I do doat on London gossip! - oh, in the chilly morn we can exterminate the remainder of our pheasants! - although, they must bring guns for I gave all mine to the Aly Pacha
+B(is somewhat revived): Oh, how I do doat on London gossip! - and in the chilly morn we can exterminate the remainder of our pheasants! - although, they must bring guns, for I gave all mine - and my snuffboxes! - to the Aly Pacha as presents

 JM spies Taffy